box/developer.box.com/pages/sign/technical-use-cases/index.md

 # Technical use cases

 In your application you will be signing different documents from many sources.
-How can your application process such document in order for them to be recognized by the Box Sign service?
+How can your application process such documents in order for them to be recognized by the Box Sign service?

 A signature request can have multiple requirements, or inputs, beyond the